strawberry-graphql/strawberry/docs/integrations/chalice.md

 chalice local
 ```

-GraphiQL will be hosted on localhost:8000/graphql
+The GraphiQL interface can then be opened in your browser on http://localhost:8000/graphql

 ## Options